laurisasastoque/learning/competency-framework/index.md

 5. Expert

-For each of these levels, the framework includes examples of "activity descriptor" words that might be used in a statement describing a skill element in a role description at that level.
-For example, a novice in relation to Policy Development might be "aware of" policies at an organization, whereas someone at an advanced level would be expected to "develop" policy.
+For each of these levels, the framework includes examples of “activity descriptor” words that might be used in a statement describing a skill element in a role description at that level.
+For example, a novice in relation to Policy Development might be “aware of” policies at an organization, whereas someone at an advanced level would be expected to “develop” policy.

 Section 6.3 provides supporting examples that further clarify the skills elements for each competency area.
 This section aims to provide information to support a range of uses of the framework, in particular in developing or evaluating role descriptions.
 The examples included are: